IBM/platinum-demos/docs/100-business-automation-streamline-work-with-watsonx-orchestrate/demo-script.md

 In today’s demo, we saw an insurance seller use watsonx Orchestrate to automate some of their repetitive, daily tasks.
 What would normally take hours to do, we were able to accomplish in only five minutes without any code or constant switching between applications.

 That’s because watsonx Orchestrate comes with a catalog of pre-built skills and the ability to create custom ones.
-Instead of dealing with complex CURL or what the API commands, users only need to click a button to access their tools and services.
+Instead of dealing with complex API commands, users only need to click a button to access their tools and services.

 For multiple customers, this is equivalent to saving days of work.
 From an IT perspective, you are creating more efficient ways of doing work for end users and developers alike, and getting more out of your existing investments.